-This organization, has been working within the area of Sustainable Livelihoods since 1995 in Trinidad and Tobago.
+This organization, has been working within the area of SLs since 1995 in Trinidad and Tobago.
 Their mission is based on helping Caribbean people better manage the natural resources on which their livelihoods depend.
-They view Sustainable Livelihoods as a pragmatic approach for alleviating poverty and natural resource degradation locally and internationally.30 They believe that
+They view SLs as a pragmatic approach for alleviating poverty and natural resource degradation locally and internationally (The Trust for Sustainable Livelihoods Official Website).
+They believe that:

-"Communities can achieve sustainable livelihoods if their capacity is developed to meet their physical and social needs, while not significantly degrading the quantity or quality of natural resources on which they or others depend."
-31
+Communities can achieve sustainable livelihoods if their capacity is developed to meet their physical and social needs, while not significantly degrading the quantity or quality of natural resources on which they or others depend (The Trust for Sustainable Livelihoods Official Website).